junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 ~~To speed up writing Obi-Wan's name, use "obiwan" in the initial writing (start with capital), global auto search-switch once all is finished~~

+In front of the star wall painting, Anakin talks about want to visit all the stars

 ## Main

 ### Chap 1 (Encounter)